Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 What Survivor Benefits Do DB Plans Provide?

 Defined benefit (DB) pension plans offer valuable benefits and income protection for your surviving spouses and common-law partners after a plan member passes away.
+The specific benefits available depend on the plan’s rules and applicable pension legislation.

 Tips for Maximizing Your DB Benefits